Frequently Asked Questions about the Early Childhood Center

 What is the academic calendar for the Early Childhood Center?

 The ECC follows the Sarah Lawrence College calendar.
-As we rely so much on our college students, running the program when the College is not in session is not an option for us.
-We have an extended winter break and a spring break in March.
+Because the classroom relies so much on our college students, running the program when the College is not in session is not an option for us.
+The ECC has an extended winter break and a spring break in March.

 What is the tuition for the Early Childhood Center?